We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 With a wide selection of classes and personal training options, it likely offers plenty of workouts to fit your needs, regardless of your fitness level or schedule.

-Although it’s relatively expensive, it may be worth the investment if you’re planning on using it instead of paying for a gym membership or taking classes at a fitness studio.
+Although it’s relatively expensive (but recently reduced to less than $1,000), it may be worth the investment if you’re planning on using it instead of paying for a gym membership or taking classes at a fitness studio.

 The company offers classes ranging from 15 to 60 minutes, so there are options for everyone, regardless of what their weekly schedule looks like.